Edward Ullendorff: Biography

+After the end of the Second World War, Ullendorff returned to Jerusalem, where he worked as the Hebrew University's registrar and then for the British mandate administration, processing compensation payments for victims of terrorist attacks.
+This made him a target of the Zionist-revisionist Irgun and he was once kidnapped by this organisation.
+After Israel's independence in 1948, Ullendorff went to England, where he taught Arabic to colonial service cadets at the Oxford Institute of Colonial Studies.
+At the University of Oxford Ullendorff completed his DPhil dissertation about The relationship of modern Ethiopian languages to Geʽez (Classical Ethiopic) under the supervision of G. R. Driver in 1951.

+In 1950 Ullendorff was appointed lecturer, and in 1956 Reader in Semitic Languages at the University of St Andrews.
+From 1959 to 1964 he served as Professor of Semitic Languages and Literatures at the University of Manchester.
+In 1964, Ullendorff was appointed to a foundation chair for Ethiopian Studies at the School of Oriental and African Studies (SOAS) created especially for him, being the first chair for this discipline worldwide.
+When Judah Segal retired in 1979, Ullendorff succeeded him in the chair of Semitic Languages at SOAS.
+On his own retirement in 1982, the University of London appointed him Professor Emeritus of Semitic Languages and Ethiopian Studies.
+To Ullendorff's regret, however, no successor was appointed to either chair.

 In 1971, Ullendorff served as president of the Society for Old Testament Study.

-Ullendorff married Dina Noack in 1943.
-She provided lifelong support for his academic research and translated Melanie Oppenhejm's Theresienstadt under her own name.
+Ullendorff's wife Dina provided lifelong support for his academic research and translated Mélanie Oppenhejm's book Theresienstadt: Survival in Hell under her own name.
 Dina Ullendorff died in 2019.

-Edward Ullendorff died on 6 March 2011.
+Edward Ullendorff died on 6 March 2011 in Oxford, aged 91.

 Ark of the Covenant

 According to local legend, the original Ark of the Covenant is supposedly held in the Church of Our Lady Mary of Zion in Axum, Ethiopia.
-In a 1992 interview, Ullendorff said that he personally examined the ark held within the church in Axum in 1941 while a British army officer.
+In a 1992 interview, Ullendorff stated that he personally examined the ark held within the church in Axum in 1941 while a British army officer.
 Describing the ark there, he described it as a "Middle- to late-medieval construction, when these were fabricated ad hoc."